Russia's election commission says the ruling party wins the most votes in occupied Ukrainian regions | Politics

 Russia's election commission says the ruling party wins the most votes in occupied Ukrainian regions

-Russias Central Election Commission said Monday that the countrys ruling party won the most votes in elections held in occupied Ukrainian regions as Russian authorities attempt to tighten their grip on territories Moscow illegally annexed a year ago and still does not fully control.Voting for Russia-installed legislatures began last week .
+Russias Central Election Commission said on Monday that the countrys ruling party won the most votes in elections held in occupied Ukrainian regions, as Kyiv and the West denounced the ballots as a sham.The votes were held as Russian authorities attempt to tighten their grip on territories Moscow illegally annexed a year ago and still does not fully control.Voting for Russia-installed legislatures began last week.

 - Country: